Workplace Risk Assessment Templates

 • How could this workplace risk assessment help the business and its employees?

-After establishing the scope, choose who will be involved in the workplace risk assessment and their level of responsibility/participation.
-Note the key people chosen.
-Lastly, finalize details such as when and where (specific room, site, facility, building, or area) the workplace risk assessment will be performed.
+Next, establish the scope of the workplace risk assessment.
+Don’t skip this part to avoid taking more time than necessary.
+Then choose who will be involved in the workplace risk assessment and their level of responsibility/participation.
+Lastly, finalize details such as when and where the workplace risk assessment will be performed.

-2. Identify Hazards
+2. Identify hazards

 There are many different types of hazards, with some more common in certain settings.
-For example, chemical hazards are usually only found in laboratories or processing plants while psychosocial hazards such as stress, harassment, or violence are frequently present and/or identified in office settings.
+For example, chemical hazards are usually only found in laboratories or processing plants, while psychosocial hazards such as stress, harassment, or violence are frequently present and/or identified in office settings.

 Once all hazards in the workplace have been identified, think of the risk/s that each hazard can contribute to or cause.
 Any form of danger or harm that could possibly occur can be considered a risk.
 Ensure that all risks have been recorded before proceeding with the next step.

-3. Evaluate Risks
+3. Evaluate risks

 Risk Matrix for Evaluating Risks